 Holistic Nutrition Training in Denver with Program Descriptions

 Only two schools in the Denver area offer degree programs that combine holistic healing and nutrition education.
-Read an overview of these schools' programs, requirements and admission info and find out which school is the right one for you.
+Read an overview of the programs, requirements and admission info for these schools, both within 10 miles of downtown, and find out which school is the right one for you.

 While no holistic nutrition programs exist in the Denver area, there are programs that can help an individual build a career as a holistic nutritionist.
-Denver serves as the home of the American Holistic Medical Association, an organization formed in 1978 with the goal of bringing together licensed medical professionals who practice holistic medicine.
+Denver is the home of the American Holistic Medical Association, an organization formed in 1978 with the goal of bringing together licensed medical professionals who practice holistic medicine.
 A holistic nutritionist typically needs a bachelor's degree and works as part of a support network for general holistic practitioners.
-Holistic nutrition can be offered as both a supplemental course within an integrative health program, or as a full nutrition-focused degree.
-The Red Rocks Community College offers a holistic nutrition elective as part of its program in holistic health.
-Those seeking a four-year degree may choose one of the related programs at Metropolitan State University - Denver.
+Holistic nutrition can be offered as both a supplemental course within an integrative health program or as a full nutrition-focused degree.

 |Red Rocks Community College||Metropolitan State University of Denver|